 Cognitive dissonance is the uncomfortable feeling we all get when trying to hold two opposing or clashing ideas in our brains at the same time.

 For example, let’s say there exists a politician you hold in great esteem.
-You’ve actually met him, and he’s a warm, friendly charismatic guy, who embodies everything you and your party hold dear.
+You’ve met him in the flesh, and he’s a warm, friendly charismatic guy, who embodies everything you and your party hold dear.
 Then a credible news report surfaces, fingering the guy as a pedophile.

 If this accusation were made against a much-despised politician from the other party, you would have no trouble swallowing it whole.
 But since it is against your guy, you refuse to believe it.
 Even as more evidence stacks up, you just can’t bring yourself believe this wonderful person could do such a thing.
 The uncomfortable feeling you are experiencing is cognitive dissonance.
 You cannot hold the idea of this warm wonderful guy who exemplifies your beliefs dandling little boys.